 Pathology & Laboratory Medicine

 Iwanaga, Joe; Watanabe, Koichi; Saga, Tsuyoshi; Tubbs, R Shane; Tanaka, Kengo; Kikuta, Shogo; Tabira, Yoko; Fisahn, Christian; Kamura, Yasuhiko; Kusukawa, Jingo; and Yamaki, Koh-Ichi, "A Novel Method for Observation of the Mandibular Foramen: Application to a Better Understanding of Dental Anatomy."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 344.